TanyaH-create/social-network-api/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT license.
+A complete version of the MIT license is available at [MIT](https://opensource.org/licenses/MIT).
+Any contribution made to this project will be icense under the MIT.